carlos-menezes/avdk/README.md

 2. Change into the new directory: `cd my-new-project`;
 3. Run `avdk init` to scaffold the project;
 4. Run `npm install` to install the dependencies;
-5. Ensure binaries and data files with `avdk ensure`;
+5. Build the project with `npm run build`.
-6. Build the project with `npm run build`.
+6. Ensure binaries and data files with `avdk ensure`;

-You can then start the server with `npm run {windows, linux}` depending on your operating system.
+You can then start the server with `npm run start:{windows, linux}` depending on your operating system.

 ## Commands